maciejodziemczyk/churn-modelling-ML/README.md

 3. In the third part you can see:
  - Neural Network (Feedforward MLP) development (optimizers, batch size, activation functions, regularization, dropout, experiments with architecture, cross validation)
  - the best models comparison
- - logit y~X, where y is target variable and X is all the model predictions matrix to find the best model and gain an intuition about ensembling and votings weights
+ - logit y~X, where y is target variable and X is all models predictions matrix to find the best model and gain an intuition about ensembling and votings weights
  - bootstrap simulation to find best ensembling weights
 4. In the "zero" -th notebook you can see main conclusions and stuff used during defense.